-The purpose of this section is to provide details on using Ganglia on xCAT.
+The purpose of this section is to detail how to use Ganglia on zLinux.

-- 1. Open a Putty terminal to the xCAT MN and logon as root (if not already) - 2.
+- 1. Logon the xCAT MN as root using a Putty terminal (if not already) - 2.
 Transfer ganglia RPMs required to run gmond over to nodes you want to monitor